 Closure: The principle of closure refers to our propensity to “close the gap” and create complete elements.
 This concept applies even when portions of shapes and figures are missing.

 Enclosure: The principle of enclosure dictates that if elements are controlled by a visual border or shading, we will tend to see the objects and elements as unique groups.
 Like prior principles, this principle can be employed as a foundation for graphical data presentation.

 Continuity: The principle of continuity dictates that if separate linear elements are positioned within one another, we will tend to integrate all of the parts of the elements.
 Individual lines will then be viewed less as separate and more as a continuation of one central element.

 Connection: The principle of connection dictates that our visual pairings are often strongest when there is an actual linear tie.
 That is, rather than associating elements via color, shape or spacing, we will use a direct lineal connection to establish the foundation for our visual relationship with data.

-Alignment: It is important to remember that the basic information consumption pattern for an audience normally will be to start in the upper left corner of the page and read down in an “f” pattern.
+Alignment: It is important to remember that the basic information consumption pattern for an audience normally will be to start in the upper left corner of the page and read down in an “F” pattern.
 For this reason, the upper left corner of the page is likely a leading candidate for informative text.
 Knowing what to place and where is as important as knowing what not to place.
 Therefore, a second general rule is to avoid ALL temptation to place diagonal elements and fill patterns.
 Diagonal data elements, especially those linear in nature, add little benefit while significantly reducing alignment efficiency.
-A recent case study by the Oxford Consultants for Social Inclusion (OCSI) demonstrated this very point (See No. 11).

 - Enhanced design and balance